Preface: Some defendants are no longer allowed to see the "secret evidence" which the government is using against them. See this and this.

 Senate Majority Leader Thomas A. Daschle (D-S.D.) told the Post he had not been informed by the White House about the role, location or even the existence of the shadow government that the administration began to deploy the morning of the Sept.
 11 hijackings.

 An aide to House Minority Leader Richard A. Gephardt (D-Mo.) said he was also unaware of the administration's move.

-Byrd (D-W. Va.) said he had not been told.
+Aides to Sen. Robert C. Byrd (D-W. Va.) said he had not been told.
 As Senate president pro tempore, he is in line to become president after the House speaker.

 Senate Majority Leader Tom Daschle, D-South Dakota, said Friday he can't say much about the plan.

 Specifically, in the summer 2007, Congressman Peter DeFazio, on the Homeland Security Committee (and so with proper security access to be briefed on COG issues), inquired about continuity of government plans, and was refused access.
 Indeed, DeFazio told Congress that the entire Homeland Security Committee of the U.S. Congress has been denied access to the plans by the White House (video; or here is the transcript).
 The Homeland Security Committee has full clearance to view all information about COG plans.
 DeFazio concluded: "Maybe the people who think there’s a conspiracy out there are right”.

 As University of California Berkeley Professor Emeritus Peter Dale Scott warned: